(Image above: "We've Been Here," a mural in the Lizzie K. Weeks Room of the Portland Building, by Kayin Talton Davis)

 Funds are distributed based on student population to hire arts or music teachers for kindergarten through fifth grade students at the six districts in the city: Portland Public, David Douglas, Centennial, Parkrose, Reynolds and Riverdale.

-Remaining funds go to RACC to award grants to support arts access.
-A minimum of 5 percent of funds distributed to RACC must go toward schools and nonprofit organizations that provide high-quality arts experiences with and for underserved communities.
+Remaining funds go arts organization as grants to help make their programs more accessible to the public.
+A minimum of 5 percent of grants must go toward schools and nonprofit organizations that provide high-quality arts experiences with and for underserved communities.
 The remaining funds provide general operating support grants to a wide range of local arts organizations.

 Other helpful links